The Greatest Battle: Release

-The Greatest Battle passed Italian censors on 19 January 1978.
+The Greatest Battle passed Italian censors on January 19, 1978.
 The film was released under several titles, including La Battaglia di Mareth, The Biggest Battle and The Great Battle.
-The American version was cut by several minutes and adds a voiceover narration by Orson Welles.
+The original American release was cut by several minutes, and added a voiceover narration by Orson Welles.

 Reception

 Mick Martin and Marsha Porter wrote that the film has "lots of phony battle scenes, bad acting, and a poor script".
 Leonard Maltin writes: "Amateurish muddle about WW2 combines tired vignettes with well-known stars, dubbed sequences with others, and newsreel footage narrated by Orson Welles.
-A waste of everybody's time".
+A waste of everybody's time."

+In his memoir All in All, Stacy Keach described the film as "flat-out awful," and stated he only appeared in the film in order to work with Henry Fonda and John Huston.